 By the time Cyber Monday arrives, your customers have been bombarded with messages all weekend long.
 Email inboxes are overflowing, and text message fatigue is real after days of Black Friday promotions.

 That’s why your Cyber Monday SMS strategy needs to be different.
-It’s not about sending more messages—it’s about sending smarter ones to the right people at the right moment.
+It’s not about sending more messages at the end of an already intense weekend.
+It’s about sending smarter ones to the right audience at the right moment.
+And increasingly, it’s about making sure your text message strategy doesn't operate in isolation.

-As client strategy director at ebusiness pros and a Klaviyo Master Silver partner, I’ve been strategizing Black Friday Cyber Monday (BFCM) campaigns across channels for nearly a decade.
+As client strategy director at ebusiness pros, a Klaviyo Master Silver partner, I’ve been strategizing Black Friday Cyber Monday (BFCM) campaigns across channels for nearly a decade.

 Here’s how to make your Cyber Monday SMS campaigns cut through the noise and drive real revenue on the biggest online shopping day of the year.